intunist/nnsvs-english-support/README.md

 The HED file was written by hand for NNSVS, it may not work in other tools as-is.
 Two hed files are included.
 A minimal and full hed file.
 Both should work for NNSVS but using the full hed is suggested.

-"DynamiVox English NN Phoneme Set v[x.x.x].txt" is a list of DynamiVox phonemes along with explanations of these phonemes.
+"PHOHNEMES.md" is a (now outdated) list of phonemes along with explanations of these phonemes.
-Example words are provided for both US and UK English.
-If no UK example is provided then the example is the same for both.
+Example words are provided for both UK and US English.
+If only one example is provided then the example is the same for both.
 This phoneme set is NOT COMPLETELY COMPATIBLE with Arpabet.
-There are several additions/changes that cause the DynamiVox phoneme set to not be 1:1.
-However, the basic phoneme section should be about the same.
+There are several additions/changes that cause the Ambibet phoneme set to not be fully equivalent However, the basic phoneme section should be about the same.

-"DynamiVox Phone Ref.txt" is a cleaned up phoneme document for reference while labeling.
+However you should use the guide linked above for a in-depth reference while labeling.

 the /dic folder contains several files:
 /english.conf - phoneme information